-Electric space heater causes residents to be displaced from house in Saturday afternoon fire
+Residents displaced from house in Saturday afternoon fire; heater possible cause

 Latest Weather Blog

-Electric space heater causes residents to be displaced from house in Saturday afternoon fire
+Residents displaced from house in Saturday afternoon fire; heater possible cause

-BATON ROUGE - Firefighters responded to a house fire that displaced the residents Saturday afternoon.
+BATON ROUGE - Firefighters responded to a house fire that displaced a family of three Saturday afternoon.

-Flames were coming from the roof of one-story house causing immense smoke and the roof to collapse.
+Flames were coming from the roof and rear of the one-story house causing immense smoke and the roof to collapse.
 The house was deemed a total loss.

 No injuries were reported.

-The cause of the fire came from an electric space heater, according to BRFD.
+The homeowner believes that the fire was possibly caused by the bathroom heater.
+Officially the cause of this fire is undetermined and under investigation.

-Red Cross is on the scene assisting the residents.
+Red Cross was on the scene assisting the residents.

 More News